Cryptolemming/Ruby-File-Parsing/README.md

 # Ruby-File-Parsing

-Parsing a file with csv using Ruby as part of The Odin Project and Tutorial Labs.
+Parsing a file with csv using Ruby as part of The Odin Project and Jumpstartlabs.